fbpx

 • typically this relates to CPR status, in this situation, a potentially useful harm reduction approach is to preserve the patient’s resuscitation status as “for CPR”.
 However, clinicians should then exercise judgement as to the duration of CPR.
 Effective resuscitation should be provided, but if there is no response to 1 cycle CPR can be stopped.
 This satisfies patient and family wishes while preventing futile therapy.

-• avoid writing a unilateral ‘do not resuscitate’ (DNR) order if at all possible
+• avoid writing a unilateral ‘do not resuscitate’ (DNR) order if possible (and always discuss the DNR order with patient and family even if they disagree)

 • “health professionals cannot be forced to provide a treatment that they do not consider appropriate.
 While the law respects a patient’s decision to refuse treatment, it does not give them power to demand treatment.
 Treatments can be chosen from those offered; if a treatment is not offered, the law will generally not require it to be offered against the health professional’s judgment.